 1. Think and talk yourself into the manager role you are applying for.

-Look at both the person specification (PS) and the job description (JD), they will describe the skills and knowledge required.
-Also use the Knowledge and skills statements for practice supervisors (KSS) as a guide, to talk with aspiration about the role you are interviewing for.
+Look at both the person specification (PS) and the job description (JD), which will describe the skills and knowledge required.
+Also, use the post-qualifying standards (knowledge and skills statements) for children’s or adults’ practice supervisors (KSSs) as a guide, to talk with aspiration about the role you are interviewing for.
 You need to talk and reply to questions as if you are in the role already, and answer with the role in mind.

 Your interview panel is looking for a confident manager, who can respond under pressure and knows what is required of them as a manager.
-List how you will meet the PS and JD, this is good preparation and then prepare to share these in interview in a clear and succinct way.
+List how you will meet the PS and JD, and then prepare to share these in interview in a clear and succinct way.

 A good example might be when you have helped a student or less experienced social worker to overcome a challenge, or you have supported your team when your manager has not been available.
 You want to show you are capable of leading people and a team.

 Create your personal brand; what do others say about you and what are you known for in the team?
 These qualities are important to share.
-Preparing in advance will ensure you know yourself well and can covey this in interview.
-Leadership in social work is a hot topic, with many studies focusing on this, exploring your leadership style maybe an advantage to you, to enable you to identify the skills you use and the style which suits you best but also is proven to be effective in social work leadership.
+Preparing in advance will ensure you know yourself well and can convey this in interview.
+Leadership in social work is a hot topic, with many studies focusing on this.
+Exploring your leadership style may be an advantage to you, to enable you to identify the skills you use and the style which suits you best, but is also proven to be effective in social work leadership.

-A study by Rank and Hutchison, (2000) ‘believed that social work leadership is different than other professions for five common reasons: “commitment to the NASW Code of Ethics, a systemic perspective, a participatory leadership style, altruism, and concern about the public image of the profession” (Rank & Hutchison, 2000, p.
-493).
-They identified in their study that respondents believed the following, necessary for leaders, nine general areas were identified: community development skills; communication and interpersonal skills; analytic skills; technological skills; political skills; visioning skills; ethical reasoning skills; risk-taking skills; and cultural competence/diversity skills.
-Glisson (1989) found that social workers evaluate leaders on maturity, power, and intelligence.
-Further, he found that there is a strong relationship between these three dimensions and both organisational commitment and job satisfaction of social workers.
+A study by Rank and Hutchison found that “social work leadership is different than other professions for five common reasons: “commitment to the NASW [National Association of Social Workers] Code of Ethics, a systemic perspective, a participatory leadership style, altruism, and concern about the public image of the profession” (Rank & Hutchison, 2000, p493).
+They identified in their study that respondents believed the following nine areas as being necessary for leaders: community development skills; communication and interpersonal skills; analytic skills; technological skills; political skills; visioning skills; ethical reasoning skills; risk-taking skills; and cultural competence/diversity skills.
+Glisson (1989) found that social workers evaluate leaders on maturity, power and intelligence.
+Further, he found that there is a strong relationship between these three dimensions and both organisational commitment and the job satisfaction of social workers.

-Fisher, E.A (2009) Knowing how to motivate a team to perform well, developing individual and team resilience and identifying your strengths in this will support your interview, to demonstrate you can succeed in this difficult management role.
+Knowing how to motivate a team to perform well, developing individual and team resilience and identifying your strengths in this will support your interview, to demonstrate you can succeed in this difficult management role (Fisher, EA, 2009).

 2. Understand the current thinking supporting reflective supervision.
 To build excellent practice, reflective, high-quality supervision is required.
-The focus should be on how good-quality supervision can make a difference for children and families.
-Research informs us that social workers say supervision is often driven by performance data, is task-focused, with an over emphasis on management oversight.
-Of course, there is a place for this in supervision but this should not replace reflective supervision, where practice is explored and developed to ensure high-quality services are experienced by children and families.
+The focus should be on how good-quality supervision can make a difference for children, families and adults.
+Research informs us that social workers say supervision is often driven by performance data, is task-focused and with an over emphasis on management oversight.
+Of course, there is a place for this in supervision but this should not replace reflective supervision, where practice is explored and developed to ensure high-quality services are experienced by children, families and adults.

 Setting time aside to facilitate reflective practice is key to getting this right for your team.
 Asking social workers to come prepared to discuss a complex or stuck case, sharing that this will be the focus of a reflective discussion using a particular model, can encourage them to be more reflective.
 This could be facilitated by a reflective model template, which the social worker prepares prior to the supervision.
 This will encourage the social worker to prepare, and think critically about the case and their practice before coming to the supervision.

-The role you will play in this as a manager is so important, be ready to explore this in your answer, to show you can see yourself in this role managing the complexity of the supervision challenge.
-‘Strike a balance between employing a managerial, task focused approach and an enabling, reflective leadership style to achieve efficient day to day functioning’.
-(DfE 2015) Recent research by Wilkins (2018) explores this view; ‘importantly, we found a “golden thread” between certain elements of supervision, more skillful practice, and improved parental engagement.’
+The role you will play in this as a manager is so important, so be ready to explore this in your answer, to show you can see yourself in this role managing the complexity of the supervision challenge.
+As the KSS for child and family practice supervisors says: “Strike a balance between employing a managerial, task focused approach and an enabling, reflective leadership style to achieve efficient day to day functioning.”
+Research by Wilkins (2018) explores this view, saying, ‘importantly, we found a “golden thread” between certain elements of supervision, more skillful practice, and improved parental engagement’.

 Social work resilience and wellbeing is a focus of the health check, including annual leave hours, ability to take leave, time off in lieu (TOIL) and caseloads.
-This information will inform you on how resilient the workforce feel at this time.
-Many studies have discussed the strategies to develop social work resilience, however each organisation is different, so knowing what works for this organisation is key to success.
-Methods that have supported the ability to take include, monthly TOIL days, diary management and TOIL being on the agenda at each supervision.
+This information will inform you on how resilient the workforce feels at this time.
+Many studies have discussed the strategies to develop social work resilience; however, each organisation is different, so knowing what works for this organisation is key to success.
+Methods that proven supportive include monthly TOIL days and diary management and TOIL being on the agenda at each supervision.

 4. Know the practice framework, underpinned by theory and best evidence, for the organisation you are applying for.